Best cars for dog owners

 Our handy guide for cars that are pooch-perfect will ensure you're not barking up the wrong tree

 Us Brits are a pet-loving people, with 26% of us having a canine companion.
-So it’s logical that when you come to look at a new car, the practicality for your pooch will be high on the list of things to know!
+So it’s logical that the best car for dogs is quite often high on our car's 'must-have' list.

 To ensure you’re not barking up the wrong tree when buying a car, we’ve got some things for you to consider when deciding on the best car for your dogs.